kaushik94/hackerlime/README.md

 ## Synopsis

-A ublime text 2 plugin to directly submit/compile codes to hackerrank contests
+A sublime text 2 plugin to directly submit/compile codes to hackerrank contests

 Take a look at the following screencasts to understand how it works
 1. [compile code](https://www.youtube.com/watch?v=5_7jL4eEwO0)